Vanderbilt Group Health Plan Glossary of Terms

 Health Reimbursement Account

-- The Health Reimbursement Account funded by your Go for the Gold Wellness Credit.
-Employees who complete all or part of the Go for the Gold wellness program and who elect to enroll in the Vanderbilt Group Health Care Plan for Faculty and Staff receive the Wellness Credit.
+The Health Reimbursement Account funded by your Go for the Gold Wellness Credit.
+Employees who complete all or part of the Go for the Gold wellness program and who elect to enroll in the Vanderbilt Health Plan receive the Wellness Credit.
 Faculty and staff who waive the health plan are not eligible to receive the Wellness Credit.
 This Health Reimbursement Account is built into your health plan and helps pay your deductible and co-insurance amounts.
-You do not have to place claims on this account, Aetna or BlueCross automatically pay claims from this account for you.
+You do not have to place claims on this account, Aetna automatically pays claims from this account for you.

 Health Risk Assessment